 Please note that per diems (staging, in-service training, volunteer conference, evacuation, medical, etc), evacuation, medical leave, and settling-in allowance are NOT taxable and do not need to be reported on your tax return.

-16. Is my Peace Corps Income Taxable?
+14. Is my Peace Corps Income Taxable?

 Some Peace Corps income is fully taxable; some is partially taxable; some is not taxable.
 Some income is subject to FICA taxes (Social Security & Medicare taxes).
-Not all of your Peace Corps income is reported on your W-2.

 See the table for more information.